ddiazdom/grlBWT/README.md

 The word LPG stands for the three key concepts underlying our technique, which are **L**MS-based suffix sorting, **P**airing and **G**rammar compression.

-## Correction for DCC 2021 submission

-At the end of the results we claimed that the space overhead for LPG for random accession was between 3% and 5% of the compressed representation, but the actual value was between 14.4% and 19.50%.
-The error was generated due to we divided the overhead by the uncompressed size instead of the compressed size.
-In any case, even with that overhead we still beat BigRepair.

 ## Why LPG?
 1. The memory footprint for compressing the input is low
 2. Highly paralelizable